microsoftgraph/microsoft-graph-docs-contrib/api-reference/v1.0/api/filestoragecontainer-post-columns.md

 Namespace: microsoft.graph

-Create a column for a [fileStorageContainer](../resources/filestoragecontainer.md) that specifies a [columnDefinition](../resources/columndefinition.md).
+Create a columnDefinition for a [fileStorageContainer](../resources/filestoragecontainer.md) that specifies a [columnDefinition](../resources/columndefinition.md).

 [!INCLUDE [national-cloud-support](../../includes/global-only.md)]